sbabcoc/Selenium-Foundation/docs/CustomizingCapabilities.md

 ### Specifying Browser Capabilities Directly

-If the "personalities" defined by the plug-in for your desired browser don't meet your needs, you can specify your desired capabilities in **`DRIVER_CAPS`**.
+If the "personalities" defined by the plug-in for your desired browser don't meet your needs, you can specify your desired capabilities in **`BROWSER_CAPS`**.

 | Scenario | **`BROWSER_CAPS`** |
 |:---|:---|